The Dutch Influence in Colonial America.

-The Dutch colonists helped trade arms with the Revolutionaries in the American civil war, and the Dutch were one of the first nations to actively recognise the United States after its declaration of independence.
+The Dutch colonists helped trade arms with the Revolutionaries in the American Civil War, and the people of the Netherlands were one of the first nations to actively recognise the United States of America after its declaration of independence.
 The Dutch have given numerous words to the America way of life, words such as Boss and Cookie have a Dutch origin.
-If Britain did not swap and annex the Dutch's colonial possessions in North America I wonder how different the United States would have been.
+If Great Britain did not swap and annex the Dutch's colonial possessions in North America, I wonder how different the United States of America would have turned out.

 The Dutch would later try and increase their possessions in the Caribbean Islands as a way to trade with the fledgling United States.
-In this time period of piracy and treasure the Dutch and English became more cordial due to a shared Royal bloodline.
-The Dutch went on to become an empire known more for commerce than warfare and annexation.
+In this time period of piracy and buried treasure.
+The Dutch and the British became more cordial due to a shared royal bloodline.
+The Dutch went on to become an empire known more for commerce than open warfare and annexation.

 - Spanish Treasure and the Spanish Main